-Ryan is a member of the American Bar Association, the Illinois State Bar Association, and the Chicago Bar Association.
+Ryan is a member of the American Bar Association.
 He is active in the ABA’s Labor and Employment Law (“LEL”) Section.
 He is currently the union co-chair of the Fair Labor Standards Act Subcommittee of the LEL Section’s Federal Labor Standards Legislation Committee.
-As part of his involvement with the FLSA Subcommittee, Ryan serves as the Co-Editor-in-Chief of the FLSA Midwinter Report, which is a comprehensive survey of all FLSA case developments occurring in disputes decided or otherwise dealt with during the previous year.
+Prior to his involvement with the FLSA Subcommittee, Ryan served as the Co-Editor-in-Chief of the FLSA Midwinter Report, which is a comprehensive survey of all FLSA case developments occurring in disputes decided or otherwise dealt with during the previous year.